26 September 2024 - 10min Read

 Source: CNBC

 • Interest rates: Another factor that could impact the VIX is interest rates.
-When interest rates are low, volatility generally increases, whereas when they are high, volatility generally decreases.
+When interest rates are high, volatility generally increases, whereas when they are low, volatility generally decreases.
 This is because when interest rates are low, investors and traders become more optimistic about the economy and participate more in the financial markets, where some might also take on more riskier investments.

 The markets are moving.